DSACMS/gov-codejson/docs/faq.md

 We encourage agencies to contribute by [submitting an agency schema addition issue](https://github.com/DSACMS/gov-codejson/issues) to [include their extended schema in the repository](../schemas).
 This helps foster collaboration and ensures shared improvements benefit the wider community.

 ### Does `laborHours` need to be down-to-the-minute accurate?

-We strive to automate labor hour calculations for public repositories whenever possible (using the [scc](https://github.com/boyter/scc) tool), but manual calculations are acceptable when automation isn't feasible.
-The goal is reasonable accuracy rather than precise minute-by-minute tracking.
+The goal is to be as accurate as we can, and with as little burden as possible.
+We strive to automate labor hour calculations for public repositories whenever possible (using the [scc](https://github.com/boyter/scc) tool), but manual ballpark estimates are acceptable when precise calculation isn't feasible.